eggsontoast1672/miniuci/README.md

 expect.
 Press space to highlight the best move, it may take some time while the engine thinks.
 Below is a summary of the keybinds:

+- `f`: Flip the board orientation
+- `r`: Reset the board to the starting position
 - `space`: Highlight the best move
 - `left arrow`: Undo the last move